yellobyte/YB-ESP32-S3-ETH/README.md

 - PSRAM: *Disabled*.

 ### PlatformIO:
 Building with **PlatformIO** is easy as well.
-Starting with Arduino ESP32 Core v3.1.1 the VSCode/PlatformIO IDE provides all the necessary board definition files.
-These *.json files provide the correct board definitions & settings.
+Starting with Arduino ESP32 Core v3.1.1 the VSCode/PlatformIO IDE provides the necessary board definition file.
+Such *.json files provide the correct board definitions & settings.

 Just create a new project and give it a name, then go to board selection, enter "yb-" and choose your YB-ESP32-S3-*** board from the list thats popping up.